Priyanka Chopra Had a Surprising Request For Her Wedding Hairstylist

 What the bride wants, the bride gets.

-Just when you thought the Priyanka Chopra-Nick Jonas wedding stories were coming to an end, we received intel into what occurred in the dressing rooms hours before the actress walked down the aisle.
+Just when you thought the Priyanka Chopra-Nick Jonas wedding stories were coming to an end, we received intel into what occurred in the dressing room hours before the actress walked down the aisle.

 "We took about forty five minutes to complete the style," her longtime hairstylist Priyanka Borkar told E!
 News regarding her Mehendi.
 "For the Christian wedding, it took me an hour and half to complete the whole look."